LindaLiu1202/lindaliu/create.md

 </div>

 ## Create Task Ideas
-Complex interactive quiz game called "Which BLACKPINK Member Are You?" that can be implemented into the Break Time portion of our website and contains multiple features which expresses creativity.
-There is a total of 4 questions that contains 4 different options.
-A numerical value (1, 2, 3 or 4) will be assigned to each of the options, and different ranges of ending point values will correspond to different BLACKPINK members.
+We have two unique and exciting personality quizzes that you can take to learn more about yourself!
+These interactive quiz games are called: "Which Blackpink Member Are You?" and "Which Greek Goddess Are You?" and they contain multiple features such as a card hover interaction in the homepage, pause and play music buttons, animated navigation buttons, header image changing buttons, a random Blackpink fact generator API, and finally the actual quizzes themselves which include unique questions and images to help you figure out who your personality is the most similar to.
+Our project expresses creativity and explores our personal interests through the topics of the quizzes, the formatting and CSS, and our own original quiz questions.
+In each quiz, there are a total of 4 questions that contain 4 different options.
+A numerical value (1, 2, 3 or 4) will be assigned to each of the options, and different ranges of ending point values will correspond to different Blackpink members or Greek Goddesses.

-Feature ideas: random BLACKPINK fact generator, display BLACKPINK's top YouTube mvs, changeable backgrounds using buttons <br>

 ### [Link to Runtime](http://localhost:63342/flask_portfolio/templates/quiz1.html?_ijt=piucut8b8fguh1l5tte5ej94vj) <br>

-<video src="https://drive.google.com/file/d/1ZVpdPrT3z054VlmkveIOxGMP76jKTqYc/view">Create Task Video</video>
+<a href="https://drive.google.com/file/d/1hB1BRtvpn5NcPxV9RTup2RYmsV9NhcXM/view">Create Task Video</a>

 ## Requirements
 - Requirements   |  Implementation